-Here, C is a predefined constant, β is the decrease parameter, and $cwnd{max}$ is the value of cwnd just before the loss detection in the last congestion event.
+Here, C is a predefined constant, $\beta$ is the decrease parameter, and cwndmax is the value of cwnd just before the loss detection in the last congestion event.
 Comparing with TCP Reno, cwnd increases faster in CUBIC TCP.

 We estimated RTT from the unidirectional packet trace including only data segments with CUBIC TCP.
 The trace is collected in the configuration using only Ethernet.
 We picked up a part in the trace from 23.483123 sec. to 38.348383 sec. for the RTT estimation.
-By applying the Lomb periodogram similarly with the case of Reno, we obtained estimated RTT as shown in Figure 7.
-This figure also gives actual RTT values.